ledacoding/Blackjack-game/README.md

 If the value is one we count it as eleven.

+TECH STACK

+HTML - CSS - JavaScript

+LESSONS LEARNED FROM BUILDING THIS GAME

+Work with data types: arrays, objects, booleans.

+Use comparison operators and logical operators.

+For loops.

+Math object.

 CREDITS WHERE CREDIT'S DUE

 This game was part of Scrimba's frontend development bootcamp.
 Some modifications were made by me, Leda, the writer of this README.